-Named after Richard Heaton, an English convict who became a timber cutter in the area, Heaton Lookout provides magnificent coastal and mountain views and a picnic area.
+Heaton Lookout is named after Richard Heaton, an English convict who became a timber cutter in the area.
+Heaton Lookout provides magnificent coastal and mountain views and a picnic area.

 Breathtaking views of the Hunter Valley, Pokolbin Range and the mountain ranges of the lower Barringtons can be seen from Hunter Lookout.
 Small mining towns of the Hunter Valley, Sugarloaf Range and views of the surrounding Watagan Range can also be had.
 These views provide a great backdrop for having a picnic.

-Breathtaking views of the Hunter Valley, Pokolbin Range and the mountain ranges of the lower Barringtons can be seen from McLeans Lookout.
+Similar to Hunter Lookout, McLeans Lookout offers views of the Hunter Valley, Pokolbin Range and the mountain ranges of the lower Barringtons.
 Some of the small mining towns of the Hunter Valley, the Sugarloaf Range and views of the surrounding Watagan Range can also be had.